 Pitt-Johnstown's Financial Aid Office helps students and families meet educational costs.
 Working together, the office assists in making a Pitt-Johnstown education a reality.
-The office processed more than $36.1 million in scholarships, grants, and loans in 2013-14.
-This has helped to provide assistance to more than 80% of our students.

 The Financial Aid Office administers federal and state aid programs, such as grants, scholarships, student loans, and Federal Work-Study employment.

 Apply for admission (new applicants only)

 Apply (for free) for Federal Student Aid (FAFSA) is used to determine financial aid eligibility.
 Application deadline is April 1 each year.
 Using the IRS Data Retrieval Process can significantly reduce the time it takes to complete the FAFSA process.

 Award Letter – After the FAFSA has been completed, an award letter will be sent.
 This determines your eligibility regarding:

 Out-Of-Pocket Costs – Calculate your expenses using this form and your award letter.

 Johnstown, PA 15904

 Note: The office is closed Thursdays from 9-10 a.m. for a staff meeting